OlofHarrysson/sticker/markdown/installation.md

 title: Installation
 description: Pick your preferred method
 published: true
-date: 2020-04-04T13:19:43.087Z
+date: 2020-04-04T13:20:28.067Z
 tags: installation, google cloud, docker, test, install, installing
 ---

 This guide will help you install Butler and verify that it was installed correctly.

-> Before starting the installation, make sure that you meet the [requirements](https://www.editingbutler.com/markdown/requirements).
+> Not a developer?
+The [installation video](https://www.youtube.com/watch?v=RjP0nwNdP80) might help Before starting the installation, make sure that you meet the [requirements](https://www.editingbutler.com/markdown/requirements).
-Not a developer?
-The [installation video](https://www.youtube.com/watch?v=RjP0nwNdP80) might help {.is-info}
+{.is-info}

 ## Easy Installation - Docker